 \begin{proposition} The moduli spaces $\Mbar_n(H,J,\gamma^+,\gamma^-)$ are compact. \end{proposition}

 \begin{proof} In view of the inclusion $\HJ_\bullet(X_0,\ldots,X_r)\subseteq\HJ_\bullet(X_r)$, it is enough to treat the case $r=0$, writing $X_0=X$.

 It is enough to show that there is a compact subset of $X \backslash \partial X$ containing the image of all trajectories in $\Mbar_n(H,J,\gamma^+,\gamma^-)$ (then the usual Gromov compactness arguments apply).
-By Lemma \ref{scconfinecurves} trajectories in $X$ stay away from $\partial X$, so it suffices to construct such a compact subset of $X$.
-Note that $E^\geo$ is bounded above on $\Mbar_n(H,J,\gamma^+,\gamma^-)$ since $E^\top=a(\gamma^+)-a(\gamma^-)$ is fixed and wrapping is positive (see \eqref{poswrappinggood}).
+By Lemma \ref{scconfinecurves}, trajectories in $X$ stay away from $\partial X$, so it suffices to construct such a compact subset of $X$.
+Note that $E^\geo$ is bounded above on $\Mbar_n(H,J,\gamma^+,\gamma^-)$ since $E^\top=a(\gamma^+)-a(\gamma^-)$ is fixed and wrapping is bounded below (see \eqref{poswrappinggood}).
 The compact set we produce will depend only on $(H,J)$ and this upper bound on $E^\geo$.
 Note that since $E^\geo\geq 0$ and is additive along broken trajectories, we may assume that our trajectory is not broken (though this is only for psychological comfort; the argument below applies verbatim to broken trajectories as well).

 Let a trajectory $u:\RR\times S^1\to X$ be given.
-We decompose $\RR$ into $\leq 2n+1$ (possibly infinite or half-infinite) overlapping intervals, each of one of the following two types: \begin{itemize} \item Intervals of \emph{a priori} bounded length over which $H$ has \emph{a priori} bounded dissipation data (that is, the thick parts; concretely, these can be taken to be the union of the intervals of length $N$ centered at each of the points $a_i\in\RR$, for some sufficiently large $N<\infty$). \item Intervals over which $H$ and $J$ are independent of the $s$-coordinate (that is, the thin parts, namely where the domain curve is close to breaking or when $s$ is close to $\pm\infty$). \end{itemize}
+We decompose $\RR$ into $\leq 2n+1$ (possibly infinite or half-infinite) overlapping intervals, each of one of the following two types: \begin{itemize} \item Intervals of \emph{a priori} bounded length (the \emph{thick parts}; concretely, these can be taken to be the union of the intervals of length $N$ centered at each of the points $a_i\in\RR$, for some sufficiently large $N<\infty$). \item Intervals over which $H$ and $J$ are independent of the $s$-coordinate (that is, the \emph{thin parts}, namely where the domain curve is close to breaking or where $s$ is close to $\pm\infty$). \end{itemize}